 Alley (Card), Aime 1996 Art History – After working in business development and realty in Boston, Aime is now a writer and editor for LifeSV, an online resource for families in Silicon Valley.
 She recently published a book, And Beneath It All Was Love: My Path Back Home Again from Breast Cancer (North Shore Press, 2016).

-Allison, Yancey 1992 Studio – Yancey received her MFA in Photography in 2001 and is working in Memphis.
+Allison, Yancey 1992 Studio – Yancey received her MFA in Photography in 2001, worked in Memphis for a while, and now lives in Como.
+Her photo exhibition in Summer 2019 at Rust College was on “The Women Who Captured Junior Kimbrough.”
 Check out her website at http://www.yanceyallison.com.